 After applying the changes to the story, the Storybook UI will show the following:

-Before publishing the addon, we'll need to make one final change.
-In the root directory of the addon create a new file called
+Before publishing the addon, we'll need to make one last change.
+In the root directory of the addon, create a new file called

 preset.js and add the following:

 This auto-registers the addon without any additional configuration from the user.
 Storybook looks for either a

 manager.js file located at the root level.

 Packaging and publishing

 Now that you've seen how to create a bare-bones addon let's see how to share it with the community.
 Before we begin, make sure your addon meets the following requirements:

 package.jsonfile with metadata about the addon